-When companies open their recruitment to a global network of candidates, the quality of people applying is invariably higher than it would be in a specific region.
+When companies open their recruitment to a global network of candidates, and the ‘open talent marketplace‘ as a whole, the quality of people applying is invariably higher than it would be in a specific region.
 If, for example, a company needs to hire a marketing manager or a graphic designer, they no longer have to limit their search to a designated area.
 This has the potential to build a more diverse workforce, which has numerous benefits for a company.
 In fact, companies with a diverse workforce produce 19% more revenue than those with less diversity.

 Transitioning to a remote-first culture